lomodoc/homepage/content/docs/Installation/lomorage-service/installation-raspbian.md

 You may need to specify the mount directory if the USB drive is not mounted in "/media" directory.

 For example if you are using PCManFM, then the mount directory will be "/media/pi".
-To specify the mount directory to be "/media/pi", modify `ExecStart` in "/lib/systemd/system/lomod.service", and add parameter "--mount-dir" as below
+To specify the mount directory to be "/media/pi", modify `ExecStart` in "/lib/systemd/system/lomod.service", and add parameter "--mount-dir" as below, **this parameter should be the directory mount, not the sub-directory**

 ```bash
 ExecStart=/opt/lomorage/bin/lomod -b /opt/lomorage/var --mount-dir /media/pi  --max-upload 1 --max-fetch-preview 3
 ```

-**Make sure the user has the r/w permission for the "mount-dir" set above**
+**Make sure the user has the r/w permission for the "mount-dir" set above, this parameter should be the parent directory mounted, for example if it's mounted as "/media/pi/disk0", then you should use "/media/pi/".**

 ### 4. Run